actuatech/AND-TourismWorkshop/README.md

 bash getData.sh
 ```

-Carto team is provinding a Colab notebook with the data and dependencies already included:
+Carto team is provinding as well a Colab notebook with the data and dependencies already included:
 ```
 https://colab.research.google.com/drive/15BaGc9nojQ_KTeOsAVT-ClTiP4etg_Rk
 ```